 In addition to increasing the number of IJs, EOIR is working to help those IJs improve their efficiency.
-To further reduce the backlog of cases, the Department has implemented new measures for immigration courts and immigration judges to assess their efficiency, ensure the quality of operations and decision making, and to better identify and address where problem area my lay in the overall court process.
+To further reduce the backlog of cases, the Department has implemented new measures for immigration courts and immigration judges to assess their efficiency, ensure the quality of operations and decision making, and to better identify and address where problem area may lie in the overall court process.

-As of the end of February, 2019, there are 429 IJs on board, but with those increased IJs the number of cases has also increased.
-The current caseload has more than quadrupled since FY 2008 and more than doubled since FY 2012.
+As of the end of FY 2019, there were 442 IJs on board, but with those increased IJs the number of cases has also increased.
+The current caseload has more than quintupled since FY 2008 and more than tripled since FY 2012.
 After eight consecutive years of declining or stagnant productivity between FY 2009 and FY 2016, EOIR is now in the middle of its third consecutive year of increased immigration court case completions.
-In FY 2018, immigration judges completed almost 200,000 initial cases, a 20% increase over FY 2017 and the highest number of case completions since FY 2011, and at the end of the first quarter of FY 2019, EOIR was on pace to complete more cases than at any time since FY 2006.
-These results are a testament to the professionalism and dedication of our immigration judge corps and a direct refutation of critics who intimate that immigration judges lack the integrity or competence to resolve cases in both a timely and impartial manner as required by law.
+In FY 2018, immigration judges completed almost 200,000 initial cases, a 20 percent increase over FY 2017 and the highest number of case completions since FY 2011, and by the end of FY 2019, EOIR completed more cases than at any time in its history.
+These results are a testament to the professionalism and dedication of EOIR's immigration judge corps and a direct refutation of critics who intimate that immigration judges lack the integrity or competence to resolve cases in both a timely and impartial manner as required by law.

-V. Program Increases by Item
+V. Program Increases